imacrayon/alpine-ajax/docs/examples/delete-row.md

 ---
-layout: example.webc
-title: Delete Table Row
+title: Delete Row
+eleventyNavigation:
+  key: Delete Row
+  excerpt: Delete a row from a table.
+  order: 4
 ---

 This example shows how to implement a delete button that removes a table row when clicked.
 First let's look at the